 Applications of Metadata Analysis in Cyber Forensics

-Metadata analysis plays a critical role in cyber forensics, providing essential insights that aid in legal proceedings and verify document authenticity.
+Metadata analysis, especially metadata in digital forensics, plays a critical role in cyber investigations by providing essential insights that aid in legal proceedings and verify document authenticity.
 Here are some key applications:

 - Legal Proceedings: In legal contexts, metadata forensics helps verify the authenticity of digital evidence and electronic evidence by providing detailed information about file handling.
 Forensic analysts can examine metadata to determine the creation, modification, and access history of documents, ensuring that the evidence is credible and reliable.